 College is an exciting time in your child’s life.
 It represents a period during which they are spreading their wings, expanding their horizons, and exploring the opportunities that will come to define them.
 As a parent or grandparent, we want our children or grandchildren to have the best opportunities available to them.
 More often than not, when it comes to a college education, this opportunity comes at a major cost.

-Preparing for the expense of college takes time and patience.
-College tuition prices are rising every year, making it imperative for parents, grandparents, and caregivers to begin saving now if they plan to cover or help support higher education expenses.
+It is no secret that college is expensive.
+Tuition prices are rising every year, making it imperative for parents, grandparents, and caregivers to begin saving now if they plan to cover or help support higher education expenses.
 Typically, the best way to save for future college costs is to use a college savings account.

 Key Factors Affecting College Savings Plans